 “The persistent development of science occurs only in societies of a certain order, subject to a peculiar complex of tacit presuppositions and institutional constraints,” sociologist Robert K. Merton wrote in 1938, in one of the essays that initiated his recurring reflections on Science and Democratic Social Structure.
 Merton was deeply convinced that science could only thrive in democratic societies, since only they would be able to uphold the Ethos of Modern Science—universalism, communism, disinterestedness, organized skepticism.
 Corroborated by the most obvious empirical example of his time, Nazi Germany, and the science system of the Soviet Union during the Cold War that began soon thereafter, Merton’s concise paradigm made its career in the sociology of science.

-A first main output of this project will be an edited volume “Science and Democratic and Authoritarian Social Structures” (working title).
-A CfP for a preparatory workshop will follow in 2020.
+One output of this project will be an edited volume or special issue on “Science and Democratic and Authoritarian Social Structures” (working title).